pasindumuth/PatternV/README.md

 Currently, the client application is still in developement.
 To run the client, simply run index.html on your browser.

 __NOTE__: The way which the client application currently gets it's data is by having it embedded in an html element in index.html.
-This is a disgusting hack, but was sufficient for the developement of the UI.
+This is a disgusting hack, and should be changed as soon as possible to facilitate scalable developement.
+One possibility is to create a local connection between the browser and a Node.js server, and have the server read in the trace data, find all the patterns, and render the final view before returning it to the client.

+## Dcoumentation

+The main documentation for the alogrithm is located in the file itself: `./js/PatternFinder.js`.
+The program starts from when the file is open and read, and thus the start of the documentation is located there as well.